+The Gambling Act 2005 and Gambling (License & Marketing) Act 2014 apply to Great Britain and Northern Ireland for remote gambling.

-The Gambling Act 2005 does not apply outside Great Britain.
-Specialist legal advice should be sought when considering advertising any gambling product in Northern Ireland or the Channel Islands.
+Specialist legal advice should be sought when considering advertising any gambling product in Northern Ireland, the Channel Islands or the Isle of Man.
+The ASA will cooperate with the relevant authorities to address complaints relating to these jurisdictions.